 Success.

-Boo boom.
+Boom, boom.

-All right, as uh tradition dictates, Owen Gregorian will be hosting a spaces event immediately after, well, somewhat immediately after we're done here today.
+All right, as tradition dictates, Owen Gregorian will be hosting a spaces event immediately after, well, somewhat immediately after we're done here today.

-And you can find that just by searching on X for Owen Gregorian and look for the spaces uh notification.
+And you can find that just by searching on X for Owen Gregorian and look for the spaces notification.

-They they did a study to find out what is it that women can say to men that would make the men feel as good as when the men say to the women, I love you.
+They did a study to find out what is it that women can say to men that would make the men feel as good as when the men say to the women, I love you.

 Does anybody know the answer?

-What what two words?
+What two words?

-The end the answer is thank you.
+The answer is thank you.

-So apparently, if you say thank you and show appreciation to a man, his brain lights up about the same as if you had said I love you to a woman.
+So apparently, if you say thank you and show appreciation to a man, his brain lights up about the same as if you had said, I love you to a woman.

 How many women knew that?

-Now I've always thought that one of the problems with the relationships is that people feel like it's a power battle, and that if you if you show appreciation to somebody, you're giving up your power, and it's like you owe them.
+Now, I've always thought that one of the problems with the relationships is that people feel like it's a power battle.

-If you say thank you to your mate, it's like oh now I owe you something.
+If you say thank you to your mate, it's like, oh, now I owe you something.

 So I feel like people don't want to say thank you too much.

-Actually, I'm gonna skip ahead.
+Actually, I'm going to skip ad.

 But I think I'll do it right now.

-And uh so here's the usual frame.
+And so here's the usual frame.

 Here's what we usually think about giving compliments.